juliejonak/Software_Architecture_Notes/comparingAPIs.md

 If there are major changes to how information is handled or consumed on the client side, it could result in needing to tweak the REST endpoint.
 This can slow down iterations.
 The frontend and backend teams tend to need consistent communication about the data models and how they change.

+For the most part, when using RESTful APIs, the team must understand how users will interact with the endpoint before setting it up.

 <br>

 > Overfetching: Downloading superfluous data